launchchicago/launchchicagostaging.github.io/index.md

 Students build their own portfolios over the course of the program and work to achieve a Launch certification which we hope will become industry recognized for excellence.

-Our primary instruction is done live, in-person, [at our amazing incubator space in Chicago.](../location)
+Our primary instruction is done live, in-person, at our amazing incubator space in Chicago.

----
-## How do we meaasure success?
----
-It's pretty simple.
-It is the number of students employed after graduation, in their field of study through the Launch program.
-This can either be directly through Launch, or any of our certified Launch partners.